Rishav17102003/News-App/README.md

 # News-App
-Created this App using HTML, CSS, JavaScript
+Created this Website using HTML, CSS, JavaScript